Tanaka and Yanks snap skid in win over Twins

-Tanaka (12-3) surrendered nine hits and struck out just three to pick up his MLB-leading 12th win for New York, which got a three-run blast from Carlos Beltran to go with Zelous Wheeler's first major league homer.
+Tanaka (12-3) surrendered nine hits and struck out just three for New York, which got a three-run blast from Carlos Beltran to go with Zelous Wheeler's first Major League homer.

 David Robertson struck out the side in a scoreless ninth to notch his 19th save of the year.

 Former Yankee Phil Hughes (8-5) struck out six, but yielded seven runs on eight hits and a walk over 6 1/3 frames for the Twins, who have dropped eight of their last 10 games.

 The Twins led 2-0 through four innings before the Yankees surged ahead following a four-run fifth.

 Mark Teixeira and Brian McCann singled to begin the frame and Beltran followed with his three-run shot into the seats in right.
 Wheeler cracked his solo shot two batters later into the Yankees' bullpen.

 The Twins got a run back in the sixth before the Yankees padded their lead with three more runs in the seventh.

 Kurt Suzuki led off the sixth with a double, moved to third on Chris Parmelee's groundout and scored on a Kendrys Morales groundout to cut the gap to 4-3.